 (Deuteronomy 6:5-7, ESV)

 We open our doors at 3:30pm to allow students to hang out, do homework, and relax from the mid-week stress.
-At 6:00pm, we offer a free first-come, first-serve dinner, and our program gets started at 6:35pm with high school students jumping directly into community groups while junior high students meet in a large group setting.
-Halfway through the evening, the junior high students move into community groups while our high school students finish the evening in large group.
+At 6:00pm, we offer a free first-come, first-serve dinner, and our program gets started at 6:35pm with high school students jumping directly into their small groups while junior high students meet in a large group setting.
+Halfway through the evening, the junior high students move into small groups while our high school students finish the evening in large group.

 On Sunday mornings, we hope to create a safe and welcoming community for students to build friendships and accountability with each other as they grow and learn about Jesus.
-During bible study, we will cover relevant topics and material that can supplement what students are learning at home and during our worship services at 8:00am, 9:30am, or 11:00am.
+During our short-term studies, we will cover relevant topics and material that can supplement what students are learning at home and during our worship services at the 10 or 11 o’clock hour.
 Discussion groups and engaging leaders will help students absorb content designed to meet them where they are and answer questions they’re asking.

-Catalyst is a year long discipleship program designed to grow and challenge students in their junior and senior year of high school.
-The program begins with a wilderness trip to Colorado the summer before their junior or senior year for the sake of unity and to form a foundation of strong relationships for community and discipleship.
+Catalyst is a year-long discipleship program designed to grow and challenge students in their junior and senior year of high school.
+The program begins with a trip in the later part of the summer before their junior or senior year.
+This trip is for the sake of unity and to form a foundation of strong relationships for community and discipleship within the coming year.

-Throughout the year, we will have 17 Sunday night Alongsider group meetings where the gentlemen and ladies will separate to build community and accountability.
-For 21 Sunday meetings, the gentlemen and ladies will come back together to cover theology, leadership, and life skills all while planning missional outreach parties.
+Throughout the year, we will have numerous Sunday night Alongsider group meetings where the guys and girls will separate to build community and accountability.
+For Sunday evenings that are not Alongsider groups, all Catalyst students will be together to cover theology, leadership, and life skills all while planning missional outreach opportunities in their community.

 Students that participate in the Catalyst Discipleship Program are also expected to be contributors, not just consumers, at Grace Community Church.
 These students will be leaders of small groups on Wednesday nights and other GSM events, missional in their mindset on a Sunday morning in and out of the GSM room, and provided multiple opportunities to volunteer throughout the year.